-As set out in the Directors' Report, the Board has a reasonable expectation that BGHL has adequate resources to continue in operational existence for the period ending 30 April 2023.
+As set out in the Directors' Report, after considering all of the matters of which the Board is aware that are relevant to the Company's ability to continue as a going concern, including the Continuation Vote referred above which in the Board's view creates a material uncertainty over the ability of the Company to continue as a Going Concern, other significant conditions and events, the plans for future action, and the feasibility of those plans, the Board has a reasonable expectation that BGHL has adequate resources to continue in operational existence for the period up to 30 April 2024.
 The Investment Manager is comfortable that BGHL currently has enough liquidity to meet all expenses over the coming 12 months.
 Performance fees are paid annually in March.
 In order to generate the necessary liquidity to pay expenses, BGHL redeems shares in the Master Fund on a regular basis.
-BGHL's has a monthly redemption right with 60 calendar day prior notice to redeem those shares.
+BGHL's has a monthly redemption right with 60 calendar days' prior notice to redeem those shares.
 A long-term liquidity gating at the Master Fund level would still allow BGHL to receive at least 10% of any redemption request and to meet its expenses.
-Therefore, the financial statements have been prepared on a going concern basis.
+Therefore, the Financial Statements have been prepared on a going concern basis.

-New standards, amendments and interpretations issued but not effective for the financial Year beginning 1 January 2021 and not early adopted by BGHL
+New standards, amendments and interpretations issued but not effective for the financial Year beginning 1 January 2022 and not early adopted by BGHL

-IAS 1 'Presentation of financial statements' Classification of Liabilities as Current or Non-current.
+IAS 1 'Presentation of Financial Statements' Classification of Liabilities as Current or Non-current.
 The International Accounting Standards Board issued amendments to paragraphs 69 to 76 of IAS 1 to specify the requirements for classifying liabilities as current or non-current.
 The effective date is for annual periods beginning on or after 1 January 2023.
-The standard is not expected to have a material impact on the financial statements or performance of BGHL.
+The standard is not expected to have a material impact on the Financial Statements or performance of BGHL.

 Disclosure of Accounting Policies - Amendments to IAS 1 and IFRS Practice Statement 2.
 In February 2021, the IASB issued amendments to IAS 1 and IFRS Practice Statement 2 Making Materiality Judgements, in which it provides guidance and examples to help entities apply materiality judgements to accounting policy disclosures.
-The amendments aim to help entities provide accounting policy disclosures that are more useful by: replacing the requirement for entities to disclose their 'significant' accounting policies with a requirement to disclose their 'material' accounting policies; and adding guidance on how entities apply the concept of materiality in making decisions about accounting policy disclosures.
+The amendments aim to help entities provide accounting policy disclosures that are more useful by replacing the requirement for entities to disclose their 'significant' accounting policies with a requirement to disclose their 'material' accounting policies; and adding guidance on how entities apply the concept of materiality in making decisions about accounting policy disclosures.
 The effective date is for annual periods beginning on or after 1 January 2023.
-BGHL is in the process of assessing the amendments to the standard but it is not expected to have a material impact on the financial statements or performance of BGHL.
+BGHL is in the process of assessing the amendments to the standard but it is not expected to have a material impact on the Financial Statements or performance of BGHL.

 Definition of Accounting Estimates - Amendments to IAS 8.
 In February 2021, the IASB issued amendments to IAS 8, in which it introduces a new definition of 'accounting estimates'.
 The amendments clarify the distinction between changes in accounting estimates and changes in accounting policies and the correction of errors.
 Also, they clarify how entities use measurement techniques and inputs to develop accounting estimates.
 The effective date is for annual periods beginning on or after 1 January 2023.
-The standard is not expected to have a material impact on the financial statements or performance of BGHL.
+The standard is not expected to have a material impact on the Financial Statements or performance of BGHL.